History of Jack Nicholson in Timeline

 1960: Starred in The Wild Ride

-During the Berlin Crisis of 1961, Jack Nicholson was called up for several months of extended active duty in the Air National Guard.
+During the Berlin Crisis of 1961, Nicholson was called up for several months of extended active duty in the Air National Guard.

-1962: Jack Nicholson marries Sandra Knight
+1962: Marriage to Sandra Knight

-1962: Discharged from Air National Guard
+1962: Discharge from Air National Guard

-September 13, 1963: Jennifer Nicholson born
+September 13, 1963: Birth of Daughter Jennifer

 1963: Death of Mother